XavierEnriquez/Steps/README.md

-# Steps Project
+# Steps React Project

-This is a project from Udemy "Ultimate React Course 2024: React, Next.js, Redux & More by Jonas Schmedtmann.
+This is a small project from Udemy "Ultimate React Course 2024: React, Next.js, Redux & More" by Jonas Schmedtmann.

 ## Local Development Script